 An offshoot business of Vibrams that offers mainly walking and hiking boot repairs.
-There are two Vibram Academy shops – one called Sole Factor based in Hoxton, one just called Vibram Academy on City Road.
-They do some cool multi colored sole options as well as resoling five fingers “barefoot” style shoes.
+There are two Vibram Academy shops – one called Sole Factor based in Hoxton, and one just called Vibram Academy on City Road.
+They do some cool multi-colored sole options as well as resoling five fingers “barefoot” style shoes.

 They also do climbing shoe repairs – take a look.

 Website: City Road – https://www.vibram.co.uk/LondonAcademy Hoxton – https://vibram-academy-sole-factor.business.site

 Where to Get Climbing Shoes Resoled UK – Europe Postal